retaildevcrews/loderunner/src/LodeRunner.UI/README.md

 ### Initial Setup

-1. Setup LodeRunner and LodeRunner.API pods (Instructions at [Running the System via Codespaces](../../README.md#running-the-system-via-codespaces))
+1. Setup LodeRunner and LodeRunner.API pods (Instructions at [Setup loderunner application pods](../../README.md#setup-loderunner-application-pods))
 2. Change into the LodeRunner.UI directory `cd src/LodeRunner.UI`
 3. Set the endpoint LodeRunner.UI makes API calls to
    - In Codespaces, navigate to the `PORTS` terminal